 If using icing, you can use homemade or store bought, and ice the cooled cookies as you wish.
 I do not have a deft hand with a pastry bag, or a lot of patience, so i usually go with store bough if icing these.

 You can also do a dip in some chocolate for these cookies!
-To do this, heat 1 cup semi sweet chocolate chips with 1 tbsp coconut oil in the microwave for 1 to 1.5 minutes, until melted.
+To do this, heat 1 cup semi sweet chocolate chips with 1 tablespoon coconut oil in the microwave for 1 to 1.5 minutes, until melted.
 Stir well, and dip the cookies.
 Transfer to a parchment lined tray to set.
-The parchment ensures the cookies don’t stick as they cool.
+The parchment ensures the cookies don't stick as they cool.

 Storing the Shortbread cut out cookies